ProvableHQ/sdk/sdk/README.md

 ## 4. Managing Program Data and Private State

 ### 4.1 Private State Data: Records
-Records in are analogous to concept of [UTXOs](https://en.wikipedia.org/wiki/Unspent_transaction_output).
+Records in Aleo are analogous to the concept of [UTXOs](https://en.wikipedia.org/wiki/Unspent_transaction_output).
 When a record is created by a program, it can then be consumed later by the same program as an input to a function.
 Once a record is used as input, it is considered consumed and cannot be used again.
-In many cases a new record will be created from the output of the function.
+In many cases, a new record will be created from the output of the function.
 Records are private by default and are associated with a single Aleo program and a single private key representing a user.

 ### 4.2 Record Usage Example: Private Value Transfers

-A straightforward example of a usage of records in a program can be demonstrated by explaining the process of private value transfers of official Aleo credits on the Aleo network.
+A straightforward example of the usage of records in a program can be demonstrated by explaining the process of private value transfers of official Aleo credits on the Aleo network.

-Aleo credits are the official token in which all on-chain execution and deployment fees are paid.
-Credits can be public or private.
+As explained above, Aleo credits are the official token in which all on-chain execution and deployment fees are paid.
+And, Credits can be public or private.
 Private credits are represented by the `credits` record in the [credits.aleo](https://www.aleo.network/programs/credits.aleo) program.